informalsystems/hermes/guide/src/quick-start/pre-requisites.md

 ## 2. Golang

 You will also need the __Go__ programming language installed and configured on your machine.
-This is a requirement for the section [Installing Gaia](./tutorials/local-chains/gaia.md) in the [Two Local Chains](./tutorials/local-chains/index.md) tutorial.
+This is a requirement for the section [Installing Gaia](../tutorials/pre-requisites/gaia.md).

 To install and configure Golang on your machine please follow the [Golang official documentation](https://golang.org/doc/install).